 where $x^A$ is the signal scaled with $A$.

-These pretext tasks capture complementary time- and frequency-domain properties of the signal.
+\textbf{Combined tasks.} These pretext tasks capture complementary time- and frequency-domain properties of the signal.
 Hence, during pre-training, we combine them, creating an augmented version of the input for \textit{every} pretext task by applying the matching transformation.
-We feed the augmented inputs through the network backbone and apply the corresponding classifier to predict the transformation, summing the weighted losses such that our final pre-training loss is given by
+We feed the augmented inputs through the network backbone and apply the corresponding classifier to predict the transformation, summing the weighted losses such that our final pre-training loss is

-where $w_i$ is a constant coefficient for each self-supervised loss.
+where $w_i$ is a constant coefficient for each loss.